-BOPC remains focused on – and will maintain – advocated concern about the entire length of this corridor, including the Scajaquada Creek watershed out to the Niagara River, and the Humboldt Parkway destroyed through the construction of Rt.
+BOPC remains focused on – and will maintain – its advocacy and concern for the entire length of this corridor, including the Scajaquada Creek watershed, out to the Niagara River, and the Humboldt Parkway destroyed through the construction of Rt.
 33 and Rt.
-198. The Governor and New York State have made significant investment in the cultural institutions along this corridor over the last decade, including a significant investment protecting/restoring the future of the Scajaquada Creek Corridor through a variety of funding sources including the State’s Clean Water Infrastructure Act.
+198. The Governor and New York State, and the City of Buffalo, have made significant investments in the cultural institutions along this corridor over the last decade, including a significant investment protecting/restoring the future of the Scajaquada Creek Corridor through a variety of funding sources including the State’s Clean Water Infrastructure Act.

 It is the BOPC’s position that the strategic investments being made by the government and the philanthropic and environmental communities deserve a comprehensive planning effort in coordination with this roadway in order to maximize their potential mutual benefit.
 The BOPC strongly advocates that this is a once in a generation chance to design the right road for this corridor and community, and that such an opportunity should be met as a challenge for best practices.

 Equally so, at the east end of the corridor, the Governor has made significant commitments to improve the future of the east side of Buffalo.
 In partnership with Assembly member Crystal Peoples-Stokes and Mayor Byron Brown, the NYSDOT will study the reestablishment of Humboldt Parkway along with adjoining community investments, thus there is a real need for comprehensive planning with this roadway project to maximize the critical revitalization of this community.